Belgian Comic Strip Center: Restoration and new function

 In 1980, the architect Jean Breydel and the comics artists François Schuiten, Bob de Moor, Alain Baran, Guy Dessicy, and Hergé, planned to restore the building and give it a new destination as a museum dedicated to the history of Belgian comics.
 Originally, the museum would be a homage to Hergé, but he suggested honouring the entire Belgian comics industry.
-In 1983, Belgian Minister of Public Works, Louis Olivier, decided that the building would be bought by the Direction of Buildings, making it national property.
-In 1984, a fund was founded which brought together several Flemish and Walloon comics artists.
-Two years later, the restorations began, with respect for the original architecture, while updating it to modern standards.
-The mosaics were flown over from Italy and constructed by Italian mosaic workers, because the profession had become obsolete in Belgium.
+In 1983, the Minister of Public Works, Louis Olivier, purchased the building from the owners' heirs on behalf of the Belgian government's Régie des Bâtiments (Buildings Agency), making it national property.
+In 1984, the Belgian Comic Strip Center (Centre belge de la bande dessinée, Belgisch Centrum voor het Beeldverhaal) was founded as a non-profit organisation, with Bob De Moor as its first chairman.
+A fund was established bringing together several Flemish and Walloon comics artists.